datawire/datawire-connect/README.md

 Hello Python from Datawire Connect!
 ```

-Follow the instructions in the HelloRPC README to take the next steps by
+Follow the instructions in the HelloRPC `README` to take the next steps by
-learning how to run your own server and change the client to call that instead.
+learning how to run your own local server, how to call your new local server
+instead, and change the client to be more resilient.

-## Features
+## Features of Datawire Connect

 * Native support for building resilient microservices in Python, JavaScript,
 and Java (Ruby and Go support coming soon)
 * Automatic microservice registration with the Datawire Hub discovery service
 * Custom serialization support
-* Support for HTTP/S, JSON, XML, Web Sockets...you name it.
+* Support for HTTP/S, JSON, XML, Web Sockets...you name it
-* Turing Complete language (Quark) that combines the worlds of IDL and DSL
+* Turing Complete language (Quark) that combines an IDL with a DSL, making it
+very powerful for defining resilient service behaviors

 ## Roadmap